Health Sciences IRBs Protocol Exceptions and Deviations Guidance

 - The deviation does not involve the enrollment of a vulnerable subject population (e.g., children, pregnant women, prisoners, veterans) not previously approved by the IRB for enrollment in the study; and

-Protocol deviations under the control of the study team (as opposed to noncompliance due to the subject’s behavior) do not require reporting to the IRB unless they meet ANY of the following criteria:
+Other Protocol Deviations That Do Not Require Reporting to the IRBProtocol deviations under the control of the study team (as opposed to noncompliance due to the subject’s behavior) do not require reporting to the IRB unless they meet ANY of the following criteria:

 - The deviation affected or had the potential to affect the subject’s rights, safety or welfare*;